giovannipuccetti/QRM/README.md

 - R Bookdown/markdown source (01-Correlation.Rmd) with all codes and figures (/Figures folder)

-You can just use the R codes from the source.
-If you want to compile it, you need:
+You can just use the R codes from the source by opening the file.

+If you want also to compile it, you need:

 - R https://www.r-project.org
 - Bookdown library https://bookdown.org